JohnBarton27/jira-clockify-time-tracker/README.md

 a run of the main Python script (this can easily be achieved with a CI/CD tool like Jenkins or Atlassian Bamboo).

 ## Running
+### Environment Variables
+In order to be able to add time entries to Jira, the following environment variables must be set:

+- `JIRA_EMAIL` - Email address of the user who will authenticate against the Jira REST API
+- `JIRA_API_TOKEN` - A Jira REST API token for the user with the above `JIRA_EMAIL`, used for authenticating against the Jira REST API
+- `JIRA_HOSTNAME` - Base hostname for your Jira instance

 ### Unit Tests
 Unit tests require the 'xmlrunner' module.
 Install by running `pip3 install xmlrunner`.